cconrad/cconrad.github.io/content/blog/2013-11-09-try-this-search-on-google-for-startpagecom.md

 comments: true
 date: 2013-11-09 14:27:30 +01:00
 date_gmt: 2013-11-09 13:27:30 +0000
 excerpt: "Trying alternative search engines is fun, but sometimes you want to repeat your search on good ol' Google.
-This script helps Startpage users achieve that.\r\n\r\n"
+This script helps Startpage users achieve that."
 header: false
 published: true
 sidebar: left